Jackson214/Jackson214/README.md

 # 💫 About Me:
-I'm a Computer Engineering Major at UT Arlington!
+I'm a Computer Engineer and Pilot!
-I'm focusing in Mechatronics and Unmanned Vehicle Systems!
+I love to work on aircraft systems!

 ## 🌐 Socials: